scenerystack/community/docs/reference/api/joist/LocalizedImageProperty.md

 # LocalizedImageProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/i18n/LocalizedImageProperty.ts](https://github.com/phetsims/joist/blob/main/js/i18n/LocalizedImageProperty.ts) for the most up-to-date information.

 ## Overview

 A Property whose value will change with the "region and culture", and will take a value that can be used with Images.